top of page

 during the past 2.6 million years!”

-“Greenland’s melting of glacial ice is now DISRUPTING that current!”
+And “Greenland’s melting of glacial ice is now DISRUPTING that current!”

 Glacial fresh-water melt is not as heavy as the frigid salt water that has plunged deeply down into the ocean depths for eons, pumping the conveyor belt of icy salt water down and pushing up the southern warm water from the Gulf Stream, moderating northern hemisphere temperatures..